Midland Park Toronto

 Picture

 The Midland Park Modernism Alliance was founded in 2011.
-Our primary mandate is to be a resource with a mission for the documentation, preservation, and promotion of the mid-century modern houses of the Midland Park community.
-Our fundamental objective is to create awareness and build public appreciation and support for the distinctive historic character of this 1960s community.
+Our mandate is to be a resource with a mission for the documentation, preservation, and promotion of the mid-century modern houses of the Midland Park community located in Toronto, Canada.
+Our objective is to create awareness and build public appreciation and support for the distinctive historic character of this 1960s community.
 A half century later, the world has a perspective to appreciate these houses as a product of their time and it is our motivation to share and celebrate these houses of the Atomic Age.